 Three-quarters of a mile away, Kenneggy Sands offers slightly tricky access at high tide, but rewarding calm waters and soft sands.
 Access either by road then lane through farmland (4 minutes drive followed by 5 minutes walk) or walk by footpath (12 to 15 minutes) through a farmland valley.
 Nearby Cuddan Point provides spectacular views of St Michael’s Mount and Mount’s Bay.

 Prussia Cove is ideal for walking, touring and exploring West Cornwall.
 Land’s End, St Michael’s Mount, Minack open air theatre and St Ives are nearby, Lizard peninsula, Helston, Falmouth and Truro are also all within easy reach of Prussia Cove.

-Cuddan Rose is a bungalow situated in its own grounds offering superb accommodation in one of the most beautiful areas of West Cornwall just above the picturesque Prussia Cove (once the home of famous smuggler John Carter).
-It is also close to the beautiful cliff land of Cudden Point and numerous coves, giving sea views from the bungalow and garden across Mount’s Bay.
+Cuddan Rose is a bungalow situated in its own grounds offering spacious accommodation in one of the most beautiful areas of West Cornwall just above the picturesque Prussia Cove (once the home of famous smuggler John Carter).
+It is also close to beautiful Cudden Point and numerous coves, giving sea views from the bungalow and garden across Mount’s Bay.

 Bedroom 1: Double bed, sea view